Will the UK get another heatwave? Met Office gives verdict on September forecast

 “Some short-lived spells of drier and more settled weather are also possible at times, especially later in the period when they may last a little longer.
 Temperatures will likely be close to average or slightly below overall, but may rise above at times in any drier, sunnier spells.”

-The UK has experienced an unprecedented summer, on track for the hottest summer ever recorded.
+The UK experienced an unprecedented summer this year, officially the hottest ever on record.
 It has seen four consecutive heatwaves this summer, which the Met Office says makes it “almost certainly” the warmest yet.

-Over the bank holiday weekend, temperatures hit 29.1C in the village of Hawarden in Flintshire and 24.5C in Magilligan, Londonderry.
-The previous record for Wales was 26.5C dating back to 1991, and 23.8C for Northern Ireland.

-But as the UK faced the aftermath of Hurricane Erin last week, Britons saw an end to the dry spell that brought record-breaking temperatures to the UK all summer.
+But as the UK faces the aftermath of Hurricane Erin, Britons are seeing an end to the dry spell that brought record-breaking temperatures to the UK all summer.

-The double effects of Tropical Storm Fernand and Hurricane Erin meant it was an “unseasonable” rainy weekend for parts of the UK, with the Met Office issuing a yellow weather warning for some areas.
+The double effects of Tropical Storm Fernand and Hurricane Erin have meant “unseasonable” rains for parts of the country.

 Here is the weather forecast in the UK for the coming days, according to the Met Office.